google/koladata/docs/api_reference.md

   used as an annotation.
 - The `with_attrs` method is automatically added if not already present, allowing for attributes to be dynamically updated.
+- If the class implements the `_extension_arg_boxing(self, value, annotation)` classmethod, it will be called on all input arguments (including defaults) passed to `MyExtension(...)`.
+The classmethod should return an arolla QValue or an Expression.
+If the class does not implement such a method, a default method will be used.
 - If the class implements the `_extension_post_init(self)` method, it will be called as the final step of instantiating the extension through `MyExtension(...)`.
 The method should take `self`, do the necessary post